×

 An open table format provides a layer of abstraction on top of a data lake.
 This allows data to be managed and optimized more efficiently.
 At the same time, the increased structure allows for additional features.

-Apache Hive introduced the first data lake table format.
+To begin to understand open table formats, you begin your journey with Apache Hive.
+Apache Hive was the first data lake table format.
 However, this format had a number of functionality limitations owing to its architecture.
 In recent years, new table formats have pushed data lakes in new directions, increasing both functionality and performance.

 Importantly, these table formats allow data lakes to achieve some of the efficiencies and compliance standards more typically associated with data warehouses or databases, while retaining the versatility of a data lake.